schitresh/computer_science/database_system/6_transactions_and_schedules.md

 - In example 1, S & S1 are conflict equivalent

 ## View Serializable
-- If the schedule is view equivalent to a serial schedule
+- A schedule is view serializable if it is view equivalent to a serial schedule
+  - Serial Schedule
+    - Transactions are executed one after another without interleaving
+  - View Equivalent
+    - If two schedules produce the same final state of the database
+    - And ensure the same read/write behavior for all transactions
 - There are no overlapping transactions
-- Schedules that are conflict serializable are always view serialixale
+- Schedules that are conflict serializable are always view serializale
 - Conditions in both the schedules
   - Read of initial value and write of final value must be same for a data item
-  - W -> R conflict must be same
+  - W -> R conflict must be the same

 ### View Equivalence
 - Two schedules are view equivalent